 The Board comprises non-executive directors and executive directors.
-The Board meets formally at least four times a year.
+The Board meets formally at least four times a year, and on an ad hoc basis when required.

 The Shariah Supervisory Board ("SSB")

 The SSB comprises three individual Shariah scholars that specialise in Islamic commercial jurisprudence and is responsible for ensuring that the Bank's activities are in compliance with the requirements of Shariah.